THUNKS for Mortals

 Guess what?
 This code runs without the "Excel ran out of resources" error because RANDARRAY(10000,10000) is never evaluated!

 All I did was change the code within SWITCH so that all the expressions it might return are now thunks.
-Now, because every so we can consider the variable sw to be a named thunk.
+Now, because every case within SWITCH would return a thunk, we can consider the variable sw to be a named thunk.
 To evaluate sw we must call it using sw().

 Let's summarize the above example